photo by Lofty Pursuits

 pronounced “tree,” spelling fluid (tre / tree / Tre / etc.)

-Recordings of trē’s playing include: “A Place I Recognized” (Habitat Sounds), a solo EP of sound collages with flutes and field recordings; “GLO-TREE” (self-released) of ambient improvised music with GNM (guitar) and Herman “Soy Sos” Pearl (sound design, electronics); “Musically Yours: A Tribute to Sam Rivers” (Fleur Records), “Three Waves” (Ongoing Box) with David Bernabo; and “Sounds of Khūrākī: Live Performances” with Aaron Basskin for RealTime Arts’ theatrical portraits of Afghan women.
+Recordings of trē’s playing include “live summer etudes,” three solo sets performed in 2025; “sequences of air,” sound collage for cassette tape; “A Place I Recognized” (Habitat Sounds), flute improvisation with field recordings; “Branches Wide Open,” a collaboration with composer Nick Fagnilli on electronics and toy piano; “GLO-TREE”, ambient music with GNM (guitar) and Herman Pearl (sound design, electronics); “Musically Yours: A Tribute to Sam Rivers” (Fleur Records), free jazz with Dylan Zeh (bass), Ross Antonich (drums), and Derek Bendel (tenor saxophone).
 Future releases include a duo record with electronics by Adam Kantz.

 In 2023 trē attended Susie Ibarra and Jake Landau’s first Rhythm in Nature Residency at PS21 in Chatham, New York, field recording and premiering Susie Ibarra’s Four Meditations on Impermanence in an improvising orchestra featuring Tashi Dorji and Phyllis Chen.